RedisLabs/redislabs-docs/content/rs/networking/port-configurations.md

 ### HTTP to HTTPS redirection
 Starting with version 6.0.12, you cannot use automatic HTTP to HTTPS redirection.
-To poll metrics from the `metrics_exporter` or to access the admin console, use HTTPS in your request.
+To poll metrics from the `metrics_exporter` or to access the Cluster Manager UI, use HTTPS in your request.
 HTTP requests won't be automatically redirected to HTTPS for those services.

 ## Nodes on different VLANs